aitoehigie/djamal/README.md

 # Django Kamal Extension

-The Django Kamal Extension adds the 'kamal' alias command to the .env file in the root of the Django project.
+The Django Kamal Extension adds the 'djamal' alias command to the .env file in the root of the Django project.
 This extension simplifies the usage of the Docker image 'ghcr.io/basecamp/kamal:latest' within your Django project.

 ## Installation